 - red bell pepper: for a pop of color and added nutrition.

 - basil leaves: when you make the curry paste, reserve some to add at the end of cooking the curry.
-This amazing herb gives the characteristic Thai flavor to curries and many other recipes like Thai basil pesto.
+This amazing herb gives the characteristic Thai flavor to curries and many other recipes like Thai basil pesto and basil tofu stir fry.

 How To Make Keto Thai Green Curry Chicken- step by step